arduino/docs-content/content/hardware/04.pro/boards/portenta-h7/tutorials/por-ard-ble/content.md

 ---

 ## Overview
-In this tutorial we will enable low energy Bluetooth® (BLE) on the Portenta H7 to allow an external Bluetooth® device to control the built-in LED either by turning it on or off.
+In this tutorial we will enable low energy Bluetooth® on the Portenta H7 to allow an external Bluetooth® device to control the built-in LED either by turning it on or off.

 ## Goals